 - Piazza del Duomo, or Cathedral Square, is a beautiful square with ornate buildings.
-Here you'll find the duomo, Cathedral of the Madonna Assunta, originally built in 1144 and completely restored in 1659-70 when the 70-meter tall bell tower was added.
+Here you'll find the Duomo di Maria Santissima Assunta or the Cathedral of Our Lady of Assumption, originally built in 1144 and completely restored in 1659-70 when the 70-meter tall bell tower was added.
 The Bishop's Palace and Seminary, two Baroque monuments, are also in the square.

 - Church of Santa Chiara, famous for its ceiling with paper mache' decorations, is a short distance from the amphitheater.

 - Archaeological Museum, open only on weekday mornings, and remains of a Roman theater, discovered in 1929, that once held 6000 spectators are behind Santa Chiara.